 Kansans Set to Stand Up against “License to Discriminate” Bill on Tuesday

-February 22, 2014 by Trevor Chandler, Senior Regional Field Organizer
+February 22, 2014 by Trevor Chandler, Associate Regional Field Director

 With opponents of equality pressing for Senate action on the "License to Discriminate" bill that already passed the state House of Representatives, I'm on the ground in Kansas working with the team from Equality Kansas and the ACLU of Kansas to help connect Kansans with their lawmakers.